Shishak: Shishak's name

-Shishak identified as Pharaoh Shoshenq I
+Identified as Pharaoh Shoshenq I

 In the very early years after the decipherment of Egyptian hieroglyphs, on chronological, historical, and linguistic grounds, nearly all Egyptologists identified Shishak with Shoshenq I of the 22nd dynasty, who invaded Canaan following the Battle of Bitter Lakes.
+A common variant of Shoshenq's name omits its 'n' glyphs, resulting in a pronunciation like, "Shoshek".
 This position has been maintained by most scholars ever since, and remains the majority position today.

+Campaign records

-The fact that Shoshenq I left behind "explicit records of a campaign into Canaan (scenes; a long list of Canaanite place-names from the Negev to Galilee; stelae), including a stela [found] at Megiddo" supports the traditional interpretation.
-There are however some notable exceptions, such as Jerusalem itself which is not mentioned in any of his campaign records.
-This would seem contradictory to the biblical account which explicitly mentions Jerusalem.
-Nevertheless, a common variant of Shoshenq's name omits its 'n' glyphs, resulting in a pronunciation like, "Shoshek".
+Shoshenq I left behind "explicit records of a campaign into Canaan (scenes; a long list of Canaanite place-names from the Negev to Galilee; stelae), including a stela [found] at Megiddo" which supports the traditional interpretation.

-The Bubastite Portal

 The Bubastite Portal, a relief discovered at Karnak, in Upper Egypt, and similar reliefs on the walls of a small temple of Amun at el-Hibeh, shows Pharaoh Shoshenq I holding in his hand a bound group of prisoners.
 The names of captured towns are located primarily in the territory of the kingdom of Israel (including Megiddo), with a few listed in the Negeb, and perhaps Philistia.
 Some of these include a few of the towns that Rehoboam had fortified according to Chronicles.

-The portal is generally considered to record a historical campaign of Sheshonq I in Judah, but it makes no mention of Jerusalem being sacked, nor of Rehoboam or Jeroboam.
+However, the inscription makes no mention of Jerusalem itself, nor of Rehoboam or Jeroboam.
 Various explanations of this omission of Jerusalem have been proposed: its name may have been erased, the list may have been copied from an older pharaoh's list of conquests, or Rehoboam's ransoming the city (as described in the Second Book of Chronicles) would have saved it from being listed.
+Other scholars, notably Israel Finkelstein, doubt the historicity of the biblical narrative that Shoshenq conquered Jerusalem, arguing that Jerusalem was an insignificant settlement in the 10th century BC and that the biblical story was constructed by later Jerusalemite authors to promote the United Monarchy narrative.